-Many new discoveries; heterogeneity on different scales, different outbursts, seasonal effects, due

-- Only small fraction of data has really been analyzed so far (~5% ?) - Rosetta mission might end now, but there is enough data for decades of high quality science We have (all?) the pieces...
+- Many new discoveries; heterogeneity on different scales, different outbursts, seasonal effects, different outbursts, seasonal effects, dust to gas ratio.
+And most of it changes over time... - Do we really understand how comet activity works now? → certainly better than before, and... - Only small fraction of data has really been analyzed so far (~5%?) - Rosetta mission might end now, but there is enough data for decades of high quality science We have (all?) the pieces...